USS MAKIN ISLAND LHD 8

 December 3, USS Makin Island pulled into Apra Harbor, Guam, for a routine port call.

-December 12, LHD 8 pulled into Changi Naval Base, Singapore, for a brief port visit.
+December 12, LHD 8 moored at Changi Naval Base, Singapore, for a brief port visit.
 The MEU’s AV-8B Harriers will be participating in Commando Sling, an exercise with the Singapore Air Force and U.S. Air Force at Paya Lebar Air Base.

 December 14, Marines and sailors with the 11th Marine Expeditionary Unit (MEU) began a cooperative Exercise Kilat Eagle with elements of the Malaysian army at Kuantan, focusing on jungle training, air assault operations, a staff exchange and platoon and company movements.